jletroui/fullstackgonuxtjs/README.md

 Cons of Kotlin:
 - less simple
-- smaller pool of programmers with experience on it (although very close to Java)
+- smaller pool of programmers with experience on it (although very close to Java, so Java developer would adapt quickly)
-- more integration work for auth tools like Ory Kratos or SuperTokens
+- more integration work for authentication solutions like Ory Kratos or SuperTokens

 Cons of Go:
 - less expressive
 - less constructs available to avoid technical bugs (immutability, nullability, etc...)
-- no mature build tool as turn key, simple, and powerful as JVM build tools (Gradle, ...)
+- no mature build tool as powerful as JVM build tools (Gradle, ...)